 Taking care of yourself can be simple.
 Work to get enough sleep, eat well, and try to get exercise.
 Pay attention to what your body is telling you.
 Are you feeling sluggish?
 Are you yawning more than usual?
 Have you become short-tempered?
 Making a schedule for each day will help you stay on track with your eating and how many hours you need to set aside to exercise and sleep.
 You don’t need to spend hours at the gym.
 Do your research and find out what your body type needs.
 Some research reports as little as 20 minutes of cardio four times a week can majorly improve your health.

 Particularly for college students, it is easy to let these simple things fall by the wayside when the stress of work and/or school begins to build up.
-Although it may be hard to manage many commitments, remember that it will be difficult to give 100% if you’re not at 100%; for example, if you are sleep-deprived or eating empty calories on a regular basis.
+Although it may be hard to manage many commitments, remember that it will be difficult to give 100% if you’re not at 100%, for example, if you are sleep-deprived or eating empty calories regularly.

 Many young adults often cringe at the mention of money, but it quickly becomes an essential component of living away from parents.
-If you are a college student, you might still have some financial support from family in the form of tuition, housing, or meals.
-Other college students, as well as those entering the workforce, may be balancing many types of expenses all at once.
+If you are a college student, you might still have some financial support from your family in the form of tuition, housing, or meals.
+Other college students and those entering the workforce may balance many types of expenses all at once.

 Before you do anything, budget, budget, budget!
 You can only adequately handle your finances when you know what money has to go where.

-You may find it helpful to keep a document or spreadsheet listing all of the money you are receiving (paychecks, public assistance, tuition refunds, gifts, etc.) with what you are spending (bills, rent, food, necessities, etc.).
-You should be recording this information regularly (at least once a month).
+You may find it helpful to keep a document or spreadsheet listing all of the money you receive (paychecks, public assistance, tuition refunds, gifts, etc.) with what you are spending (bills, rent, food, necessities, etc.).
+It would be best if you were recording this information regularly (at least once a month).
 When you do this, always plan for the worst-case scenario, meaning if you are unsure if you will be receiving a certain amount of money, don’t use it in your budget.
 Similarly, even if there is a 10% possibility of an expense, include it in your budget.
 Unexpected expenses may be in the form of a car part, ticket, taxes, or clothes for a new job.
 You will feel most prepared if you know for sure that you will have the money you need.
-Creating a spreadsheet may sound tedious, but the work you put in upfront will pay off in the long term by decreasing stress about money.
+Creating a spreadsheet may sound tedious, but the work you put in up front will pay off in the long term by decreasing stress about money.
 You will feel more at ease, which plays into your overall well-being.

-After you have settled how much of your income is going towards your expenses, you can determine what disposable income you have left.
+After settling how much of your income is going towards your expenses, you can determine what disposable income you have left.
 It is okay to have some debt as a young adult (as many young adults in the United States already do).
 However, the process of building credit also begins now.

-Another thing you may be handling while living away from parents is your first bank account or credit card.
-Most banks and credit card issuers have mobile apps that can make it easier for you to check your balance, deposit checks, and lock your account if you see fraudulent activity.
+Another thing you may be handling while living away from your parents is your first bank account or credit card.
+Most banks and credit card issuers have mobile apps to make it easier for you to check your balance, deposit checks, and lock your account if you see fraudulent activity.
 There are also budgeting apps and financial planning apps.
-Using mobile apps is a quick and easy way for you to keep track of finances since you will always be able to carry your financial information with you!
+Using mobile apps is a quick and easy way for you to keep track of finances since you will always carry your financial information with you!

 Cleaning is another topic that you may find irritating or intimidating.
 Your parents may have asked you to clean certain things while you lived with them.
 If so, you likely got a good look at the task of cleaning a home.
 When you live on your own for the first time, it can be easy to forget how important it is to keep your living space clean.
 You will be both healthier and happier.
 Cleaning assures that your new home is free of dirt and germs, but a clean appearance and smell will also help you feel calmer and more comfortable.

 Living away from parents isn’t all work and responsibilities!
-Living with parents or siblings, you frequently have another person in the house ready to do activities with, eat a meal with, or just chat.
-When you live on your own, a massive point of social contact may become harder to attain, and you might feel a little lonely.
+Living with parents or siblings, you frequently have another person in the house ready to do activities with, eat a meal with, or chat.
+When you live independently, a massive point of social contact may become harder to attain, and you might feel a little lonely.
 Consider living with roommates.
-You can effortlessly do a lot of the same family-oriented activities that you did with your parents, such as watch TV, cook, or spend leisure time together.
+You can effortlessly do many of the same family-oriented activities that you did with your parents, such as watching TV, cooking, or spending leisure time together.
 Living with roommates also provides you with support in paying your bills and staying on track with your budget.
-Or, if you choose to live on your own, just as you schedule your eating and workouts, be sure to plan social interactions with friends or family members on a weekly basis.
+Or, if you choose to live on your own, just as you schedule your eating and workouts, be sure to plan social interactions with friends or family members every week.